franreyn/pimaonline-strataui/docs/how-to-dev/widgets/slider.md

     let touchStartX: number = 0;
     let touchEndX: number = 0;

-    // Event listener for the 'touchstart' event, which fires when a touch point is placed on the touch surface slider.addEventListener("touchstart", (e: TouchEvent) => {
+    // Event listener for the "touchstart" event, which fires when a touch point is placed on the touch surface slider.addEventListener("touchstart", (e: TouchEvent) => {
       // Store the X coordinate of the touch point when the touch starts touchStartX = e.changedTouches[0].screenX;
     }, false);

-    // Event listener for the 'touchend' event, which fires when a touch point is removed from the touch surface slider.addEventListener("touchend", (e: TouchEvent) => {
+    // Event listener for the "touchend" event, which fires when a touch point is removed from the touch surface slider.addEventListener("touchend", (e: TouchEvent) => {
       // Store the X coordinate of the touch point when the touch ends touchEndX = e.changedTouches[0].screenX;